sagold/json-schema-benchmark/draft4/reports/themis.md

 |test failed|reason
 |-----------|------
-`valid definition, valid definition schema`|Expected result: `true` but validator returned: `"validators.http://json-schema.org/draft-04/schema# is not a function"`. **This excludes this validator from performance tests**
+`valid definition, valid definition schema`|Expected result: `true` but validator returned: `"validators.http://json-schema.org/draft-04/schema# is not a function"`
 `invalid definition, invalid definition schema`|Expected result: `false` but validator returned: `"validators.http://json-schema.org/draft-04/schema# is not a function"`
 `dependencies with escaped characters, valid object 1`|The schema failed to load(`Invalid or unexpected token`). **This excludes this validator from performance tests**
 `dependencies with escaped characters, valid object 2`|The schema failed to load(`Invalid or unexpected token`). **This excludes this validator from performance tests**